CarylThom/FitSpace/README.md

 Milestone Project 4 Full Stack Frameworks with Django
 ## Description

 * FitSpace is a site dedicated to the fitness and health of women.
-Users can register/subscribe/join the community set up around the site.
+Users can register to join the community set up around the site.
 Products will be availabe for users to purchase to help aid their fitness, recovery and nutriton.

  ## User Experience (UX)